-There are millions of scholarships awarded to students each year, totaling in the billions of free aid.
+Millions of scholarships are awarded to students each year, totaling billions of dollars in free aid.
 Knowing where to look for the right scholarships can save students from all walks of life thousands of dollars a year.

 Get to Know the Types of Scholarships